Botler-Dev/Botler/docs/Development/Run-Botler.md

     Now there should be a `dist` folder in the root with the compiled code.

 4. Configure Botler to your liking.
 See the [Configuration](Configuration.md) page for more information.
+5. Start the database (See [how to in docker](#using-docker-only-for-the-database)) and [apply all migrations](Database/Prisma.md#applying-migrations).
-5. Finally, run the following command to start it:
+6. Finally, run the following command to start it:

     ```shell
     yarn run start:dev